 Delivering the UK’s largest multi-agency emergency exercise

 The UK Emergency Response sector has seen a growing requirement for effective multi-agency contingency planning and response measures in the event of disruptive and hazardous incidents.
 The expectation for a unified emergency response has called for cohesive, integrated, well-resourced and, where necessary, specialist procedures.
 In order to exercise, verify and analyse these plans, the London Resilience Partnership was tasked with running Exercise Unified Response (EUR).
 EUR was the UK’s largest ever multi-agency disaster training exercise.
-It was co-funded under the EU Civil Protection Mechanism as part of the European Commission Exercise Program.
+It was co-funded under the EU Civil Protection Mechanism as part of the European Commission Exercise Programme.

 EUR was a large scale and complex, live and command post exercise.
 It was conducted simultaneously at four separate venues in central and south-east London, as well as at a disused power station located near the Dartford river crossing.
 The scenario was based on a significant building collapse, incorporating heavy transport and mass casualties.
 All of London’s emergency response organisations, including local and national authorities, were involved along with specialised teams from across the UK and from Hungary, Italy and Cyprus.
 The European Commission’s Emergency Response Coordination Centre (ERCC) also took part and the exercise was designed to validate protocols and coordination arrangements at the responder, tactical and strategic level.